Karat Packaging (KRT)

 AI Analysis | Feedback

-Alan Yu, Chairman of the Board and Chief Executive Officer
+Alan Yu, Chairman and Chief Executive Officer

-Jian Guo, Director, Chief Financial Officer and Principal Accounting Officer
+Jian Guo, Director, Chief Financial Officer, and Principal Accounting Officer

 Daniel Quire, Chief Revenue Officer